Ready to go on an Adventure?

 While robots offer numerous educational advantages, they also connect with early programming.
 Children begin to grasp and experience essential computing concepts such as algorithms, sequencing, and debugging, setting them on a path towards digital literacy.

 As early years settings adapt to a changing educational landscape, Glow and Go Bot offers a valuable tool for inspiring young learners by creating a dynamic, engaging environment that nurtures curiosity, motor skills, problem-solving abilities, and more.
-Whether children are creating multi-step programming sequences, or simply hitting the buttons to dance along with the music, we know that Glow and Go Bot has become a firm friend within many Early Years settings already.
+Whether children are creating multi-step programming sequences, or simply hitting the buttons to dance along with the music, we know that Glow and Go Bot will become a firm friend within many Early Years settings.

 Many thanks to Jodie Lopez for writing this blog.